What is PSA?

 PSAs can offer multiple billing types ranging from T&M, Fixed Fee, and Charge-Based Billing.
 Selecting the right tool also means choosing the tool that will let you bill your projects your way and not the system’s mode.
 Too often, system selection is based on shiny new features that don’t bring much-added value to the delivery process.
 Core functionalities are overlooked in the process, often causing service firms to adapt their operations to the tool when it should be the other way around.

 The same goes for the timesheet.
-You may have been lured in by an auto-filling timesheet feature that fills your timesheet using your Google Calendar but has neglected to make sure that you can track your time in an interval of 6 minutes because you are a law firm.
+You may have been lured in by an auto-filling timesheet feature that fills your timesheet using your Google Calendar but has neglected to make sure that you can track your time in 6 minutes because you are a law firm.

 Core functions would be the ones that are the most important, but also the ones that allow the most flexibility.